Skip to main content

 Regional accreditors grant accreditation to institutions within a defined geographic region of the United States.
 National accreditors function at the national level and compare institutions across the country with a similar career focus or curriculum.

-There are 7 regional accrediting organizations, which are overseen by the Council for Higher Education Accreditation (CHEA) and the U.S. Department of Education.
+There are 7 regional accrediting organizations, which are overseen by the Council for Higher Education Accreditation (CHEA) and the U.S. Department of Education (ED).
 National accrediting agencies, which regulate accreditation for religious institutions, technical training, vocational training, professional certification programs and other similar types of institutions, number more than regional agencies.

 The second type of accreditation considers individual programs.
 These programmatic accreditations focus on accrediting individual programs within a college or university, rather than the whole institution.
-Program-level accreditations may look, for example, at the quality of a nursing program or a school of business.
-Those program-level evaluations often provide an additional indicator of high quality, but they are less universal.

 Where Did Institutional Accreditors Come From?